kfarrelly/final2/README.md

   - Mintable is a dapp that allows for people to create ERC721 tokens without needing programming knowledge.
 The dapp will let anyone set the metadata, and information of a ERC721 standard contract.
 A contract is then created on the blockchain and the user who sent the transaction is the owner.
 Allowing for anyone to make cards/ERC721s/collectibles/anything.

--  	How to set it up and use the Rinkeby Test Network
+-  	How to set it up and use the Rinkeby Test Network **if you don't want to use mintable.app**

   `mkdir mintable`